DiamondBr3aker/Parse/README.md

 Navigate back to parse.html and click the "Go Live" button in the bottom-right corner, your Parse should run

+Open Command Prompt and install the following dependencies:

+'''
+pip install Flask

+pip install opencv-python

+pip install numpy

+pip install pyttsx3

+'''

-Open Command Prompt and copy the path to where the main folder is located
+Copy the path to where the main folder is located

-Type cd + Path and hit enter
+Type cd + copied Path and hit enter

 Type "python app.py" and hit enter, Parse is now ready